Kendr.org

 Surface categories

-The backend currently defines ten first-class surfaces.
-They are grouped by workflow rather than by upstream provider so callers can keep one stable Kendr contract even when provider routing changes.
+The backend defines first-class surfaces grouped by workflow rather than by implementation detail so callers can keep one stable Kendr contract as the platform evolves.

 Category Surfaces Typical default cost